Starbar

 Starbar is a brand of chocolate bar manufactured by Cadbury.
 The bar has chocolate covering and is filled with caramel and crushed roasted peanuts.
-The product is also sold in Canada and Germany under the name Wunderbar.
+The product is sold in the United Kingdom, and also in Canada and Germany under the name Wunderbar.

 History

 The Star Bar was launched in 1976.
 It was accompanied by a space-themed TV advert by Richard Williams Animation Studio, London with the tagline "...next time you're having an energy crisis".
 The bar was later promoted as "the munchiest bar ever".
 It was also promoted in the UK in the mid-1980s with a postal offer (3 wrappers plus P+P could be turned in for a Starbar Ruler, Pencil and a copy of Douglas Adams' The Restaurant at the End of the Universe).

 In 1989, it briefly became a peanut version of the Boost, only to return to Starbar (now written as one word) in 1994.